msadowski/weeklyrobotics/_posts/2019-07-14-weekly-robotics-47.md

 ---
 title: "Weekly Robotics #47"
-description: "This week in Weekly Robotics we are looking at an interesting PnP machine, a space hopping robot, and robot ants."
+description: "This week in Weekly Robotics we are looking at an interesting PnP machine, a space hopping robot, robot ants and more!"
 date: 2019-07-14
 tags: [Robotics, Careers, Manufacturing, IndustrialRobots, Space, Research, ROS]
 ---